 Information is delivered twice weekly in one of two forms: SMS, or 60-second voice messages.
 The voice messages are a mix of “mini-skit” messages, with local actors playing the roles of a doctor, pregnant woman, mother and mother-in-law; and direct messages.
 In the dramatic format, characters enact scenarios in an entertaining and educational way.
 Dialogues range from the doctor explaining the importance of iron-rich food, to reminding the pregnant character that it is time for her medical checkup.
-Messages around medical emergencies and warning signs that something may be wrong are in the direct, straightforward format.
+Messages around medical emergencies and warning signs are in the direct, straightforward format.

 MAMA Bangladesh is implemented by Dnet, a social enterprise.
 Dnet has secured a number of critical partnerships that span government agencies, telecommunications operators, outreach partners, and the private sector.